 When I interviewed Mikael some time later he told me about their relationship.

 They had fallen in love, and moved in together very fast.
 But not long after that they saw that Matti had a dark spot – I think on one of his hips – that they had not seen before, and he went to the doctor.
 She could not tell what it was, but when he returned to her she asked him about his personal life, and when she found out he was homosexual, she referred him to a certain hospital in Stockholm.
 Eventually they found out that he had HIV and that he had already developed AIDS.
 Mikael was not HIV-positive.

 Mikael said that Matti was not as alarmed as he was – for some reason Matti had always thought he would die young.

 This happened in the middle of their infatuation, and everything changed of course.
 They had to adapt to a whole new situation with hospital visits and tests and things like that.

-It was necessary to give him radiation therapy, but that would not be possible to do without hurting his eyes, so what they had to do was to make incisions to insert a plate – I think of copper – between the eyes and the lesions, and when that happened – Michael fainted.
+It was necessary to give him radiation therapy, but that would not be possible to do without hurting his eyes, so what they had to do was to make incisions to insert a plate – I think of copper – between the eyes and the lesions, and when that happened, Mikael fainted.

-Matti passed away in the hospital, with Michael by his side.
+Matti passed away in the hospital, with Mikael by his side.
 His coffin was sent to Finland, where he was buried beside his grandmother, as was his wish.
-It was in the middle of the winter, and for Michael it was a good experience.
+It was in the middle of the winter, and for Mikael it was a good experience.
 People were very friendly towards him.

 He was only sad that Matti had been placed in a black plastic bag in the coffin, he would have wanted to open up the coffin and wrap a white sheet around him, but it wasn´t possible.